 Who will do the loading and unloading?

-Once your belongings are packed, it’s important to know who will be loading and unloading them in and out of the moving truck.
+Once your belongings are packed, it’s important to know who will load and unload them in and out of the moving truck.
 This is especially important if you are moving fragile, oddly shaped, or heavy household items or business equipment.

 Check with your long-distance moving company to see if they offer a combined packing, loading, and unloading service — sometimes called White Glove Service — to help make your move as stress-free as possible.